Are Trucking Companies Required to Compensate Families of Fatal Accidents?

 - Is the trucking company required to compensate me for my loved one's accident?

-- We’ll look at the steps you can take to protect the integrity of your case
+- What can I do to protect the integrity of my case?

 The Best Reason to Pursue a Wrongful Death Case

 We are of the opinion that no one should ever feel pressured to file a lawsuit.
-Some people simply have philosophical reasons that they do not wish to do so, and such opinions are equally as valid as the opposite opinion.
-But it should also be pointed out that seeking compensation is not the only reason to sue a trucking company who took your relative’s life.
-You see, the whole reason that compensation is even the outcome of civil cases is because making someone literally pay for their mistakes is a deterrent to future misconduct.
-In other words, the payment of money is the means, but discouraging bad behavior is the end goal.
+Some people simply have philosophical or ethical objections to doing so, and such opinions are equally as valid as the opposite view.
+But in the interests of helping you make an informed decision, we should point out that seeking compensation is not the only reason to sue the trucking company who took your relative's life.

-And while it’s incredibly unlikely that your family will ever suffer at the hands of the same trucking company again, odds are that if they’re not punished and punished hard, the trucking company won’t change their ways, and it’s just a matter of time before someone else’s family is going through what your family has endured.
+And while it's incredibly unlikely that your family will ever suffer at the hands of the same trucking company again, odds are that, unless they're punished effectively through a large payout, the trucking company won't change their ways, and it's just a matter of time before someone else's family goes through the same heartbreak as yours.

 A Word About Insurance Companies

-But you may be wondering, “Do insurance carriers ever offer a settlement before hiring a lawyer or going to trial?”
+But you may be wondering, "Do insurance carriers ever offer a settlement before hiring a lawyer or going to trial?"
 Sure, it can happen, but it strains credulity to think that it would ever be for a reasonable amount.
-Pretend you’re the insurance carrier and the law requires you to protect your insured.
-You could easily conclude that offering a little “go away” settlement and closing the matter out will protect your insured from the possibility of a multi-million dollar lawsuit.
-But you’d also consider that there are a thousand steps along the way to trial wherein the victim or their lawyer could make a mistake, so why in the world would you just assume that they’re going to beat before the case even starts and pay them a fair settlement?
-It would not be a prudent business decision to do so.
+Pretend you're the insurance carrier, and the law requires you to protect your insured.
+You could easily conclude that offering a little "go away" settlement and closing the matter out will protect your insured from the possibility of a multi-million dollar lawsuit.
+But you'd also consider that there are a thousand steps along the way to trial wherein the victim or their lawyer could make a mistake, so why in the world would you just assume that they're going to prevail against you, before the case even starts, and pay them a fair settlement on that basis?
+That would be pretty foolish business decision.

-But, still, you could always justify offering 10 cents on the dollar.
-In fact, we have a case we’re currently litigating wherein a truck driver killed a woman in her 20s and, prior to our involvement in the case, the insurance carrier’s lawyer told her that he would offer about $100,000.
-That is a considerable amount of money, no doubt, but as of our last negotiation, the trucking company was offering our client $1.5 million, and we rejected that offer and are still negotiating at the time of this writing.
-The point is that there is no good reason for an insurance carrier to offer fair compensation until you’ve built a case against them and have them scared of what a jury may make them pay if push comes to shove.
+Of course, even in that scenario, you could always justify offering 10 cents on the dollar just to make the problem go away.
+In fact, prior to our involvement in a case we're currently litigating, in which a truck driver killed a woman in her 20s, the insurance carrier's lawyer told her family that he would offer them about $100,000 in compensation to drop all claims against the company.
+That is a considerable amount of money, no doubt, but as of our last negotiation, after substantial work building a strong case, the trucking company was offering our client $1.5 million.
+We rejected that offer, and are still negotiating at the time of this writing.
+The point is that there is no good reason for an insurance carrier to offer fair compensation until you've built a case against them and have made them scared enough of what a jury may make them pay if push comes to shove.

 What Steps Can I Take to Protect the Integrity of my Case?

-In order to put yourself in the best position for your claim, there are a few things you’ll want to do to make sure you have a solid claim.
+In order to put your claim in the best possible position, there are a few things you'll want to do:

 - Get in touch with an experienced attorney about your claim.